Jerrysuper123/artisanBread/README.md

 ### Colours

-- The first colour below (orange "#E27D60") is the primary colour used.
-The bright orange colour gives a feel of liveliness, resembling the liveliness of events.
-Brand logo and icons are designed with this color.

-- The fourth colour (purple "#C38D9E) and the fifth colour (dark green "#41B3A3") are cold colours, which are in contrast with the warm.
-High contrast is used to bring out key information on the app e.g. event listing.

-- The rest of the colours are used mostly as the support hues.
+- We have chosen very vibrant and contrasting colours to bring out the modern design of the website.

 ![Color](https://github.com/Jerrysuper123/artisanbreadsources/blob/main/color.png?raw=true)

 ### Font pair - Roboto and Montserrat

-- These two simple sans-serif typefaces offer a clean, modern font pairing, giving a cool feel for the healthy bread listed on the app.
+- These two simple sans-serif typefaces offer a clean, modern font pairing, giving a pleasant feel for the healthy bread on the website.

 ![font](https://github.com/Jerrysuper123/eventfulSources/blob/main/images/sources/fontEvent.png?raw=true)